-Honors and AP Biology Homework Chapter 36: Population Structure
+Biology Homework Chapter 36: Population Studies and Logistic Growth

 - 36.1: Population studies are largely statistical: we look at numbers or percentages of populations and watch how these counts change over time, or with respect to location.